feizhao19/pain_detect/README.md

 # Pain Detection

 ## Description
-Pain Detection is a deep learning-based project aimed at predicting the pain severity level using facial information from images.
-Leveraging advanced machine learning algorithms, this project analyzes facial expressions to assess pain states, offering a non-invasive method to evaluate pain state.
+Pain Detection is a deep learning-based project aimed at assessing pain states using facial information from images, offering a non-invasive method to evaluate pain states.

 ## Technologies Used